 – ALWAYS keep copies of any correspondence, letters, medical bills or any other documents related to your case so that they will be available.

-– ALWAYS keep copies of anything that you have sent to or receive from the No-fault Insurance Company.
+– ALWAYS keep copies of anything that you have sent to or received from the No-fault Insurance Company.

 – ALWAYS forward copies of all correspondence, letters, bills, etc. to this office for your file records.